-A few years ago I had read an essay titled “How to Call and Pray”, in which the author Jugal Kishore Mukherjee speaks of the seven elements of a sincere prayer: Goal, Insight, Adhesion, Presence, Faith, Supplication and Resignation.
-I remember jotting this down in my journal at that time, and next to it, I wrote an old couplet in Hindi/Urdu that I have sort of always remembered since childhood.
-It is a rather simple verse and goes like this –
+Going through some old journals a few days back I came across some notes I had jotted down when reading a particular essay titled “How to Call and Pray,” in which the author Jugal Kishore Mukherjee speaks of the seven elements of a sincere prayer: Goal, Insight, Adhesion, Presence, Faith, Supplication and Resignation.
+Next to these seven elements I had also scribbled an old couplet in Hindi/Urdu which has been in my memory since childhood.
+It is a simple verse and goes like this –

 Dua manzoor hoti hai agar woh dil se hoti hai